 Don’t you just hate it when you’re quietly enjoying life, minding your own business, only to find a meteor heading straight for your planet at blistering speeds!
 However, instead of a catastrophic event, causing everyone upon the planet to become extinct just like the dinosaurs, the world simply broke apart into a number of pieces, pieces you must now set out to find in order to rebuild and restore life to the land.

 If you enjoy puzzles, brainteasers, hidden object games, logic puzzles, or just winding down at the end of a day with something you can casually work your way through, you’re going to simply adore The Tiny Bang Story.
-As you move from screen to screen, you’ll encounter speechless inhabitants who’ll help you on your journey, a whole host of unique and satisfying puzzles to overcome, colourful and attractive environments, and an enchanting soundtrack which will immerse you into the world.
+As you move from screen to screen, you’ll encounter speechless inhabitants who’ll help you on your journey, a whole host of unique and satisfying puzzles to overcome, colourful and attractive environments, and an enchanting soundtrack that will immerse you into the world.

 As I mentioned above, The Tiny Bang Story plays a lot like the much more recent My Brother Rabbit.
 The game has been split into five areas, each consisting of a number of scenes for you to explore as a character-less being.
 Via using either the Joy-con or the touch-screen, you must click away as you seek out numerous hidden jigsaw pieces which have been fiendishly camouflaged into the background akin to a hidden object game, only spread across the entire world instead of a single area.
 However, just like My Brother Rabbit, you’ll unlock new ‘treasure hunts’ to embark upon as you discover new obstacles which are in your way.